JHSeng/Arduino_expr/README.md

 > Java version: openJDK 11.0.5
 > Code tool: Visual Studio Code

-Some configs are needed before you want to run with VSCode.
+Some configs are needed before you want to run with VSCode (with Arduino extensions installed).
-`.vscode/arduino`
+.vscode/arduino:
 ```javascript
 {
     "board": "arduino:avr:uno",